 It so happened that Katici Village was my first stop when coming to Ivanjica, while Mucanj was the last.
 Katici is well known for rural tourism and great accommodation at the altitude of 1,000 meters.
 Houses are traditionally covered by the so-called Mace stone, referring to the nearby settlement.
 This area is declared an air spa in 2000.
 Tourists can engage in farm work or picking barriers, fresh traditional cheese and kaymak are available, and they can even take a ride to Mucanj in a tractor trailer.

 There are only 2 km to the top.
+When talking about things-to-do in Ivanjica Serbia, visiting Mucanj is a must!
 While Aleksandar, who is the experienced mountaineer and the local tourist guide, is showing me how the view from Mucanj covers some great distances, explaining the mountaineer marks along the way (one of which turned from being round into a shape of a heart, marking some sort of a special place), locals were digging out potatoes next to the highest peak.
 This is the famous potato from Ivanjica.
 Given that it grows in such altitudes, it’s purely organic with no typical garden pests.

 While gazing around towards mountains in so many shades of green, it’s easy to remember the krempita cake, that thick Golija fog, Feather Grass plant, forests, households, zip lines and bats, but also those somewhat heavy stories (regarding Janko and Vasilija), and witty anecdotes related to the Power Plant and the railway station.
 (Not to mention the Nusicijada Festival!)

 Thank you! 🙂

 I haven’t been to Serbia before but your pictures make it look absolutely beautiful.
 One day my husband and I will have to get there!